dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

     [`all`, `one`, `none`]

-    Loop mode of the music list, default is `none`.
+    Loop mode of the music list, default value is `none`.

 * **order** *[optional]*

     [`list`, `random`]

-    Play order of the music list, default is `list`.
+    Play order of the music list, default value is `list`.

 * **list-folded** *[optional]*

-    Whether the music list should be folded at first, default is `false`.
+    Whether the music list should be folded at first, default value is `false`.

 * **list-max-height** *[optional]*

-    Max height of the music list, default is `340px`.
+    Max height of the music list, default value is `340px`.

-### `bilibili`
+## `bilibili`

 The `bilibili` shortcode embeds a responsive video player for bilibili videos.